Nikesh-Chimula/MyFirstGitHub/README.md

       I gained knowledge in searching and where to start the process then I get to know that I need to create a repository to add a markdown file.
 I am just confused weather I had done correctly or not.
-      I had doubt still regarding my repository in the code<> page on the left side it two names of repositories.
+      I had doubt still regarding my repository in the code<> page on the left side it showing two names of repositories.

 ## Little bit Introduction of self :-)